-Stone Ridge Asset Management LLC is the Adviser of the Fund.
+Stone Ridge is the adviser of the Fund.
 The Adviser was organized as a Delaware limited liability company in 2012.
 The manager of the general partner of the managing member of the Adviser is Ross Stevens.

-Stone Ridge Asset Management LLC serves as the Adviser of the Fund pursuant to an investment management agreement.
-The investment management agreement has an initial term of two years from its effective date and continues in effect with respect to the Fund (unless terminated sooner) if its continuance is specifically approved at least annually by the affirmative vote of: (i) a majority of the Independent Trustees, cast in person at a meeting called for the purpose of voting on such approval; and (ii) a majority of the Board or the holders of a majority of the outstanding voting securities of the Fund.
-The investment management agreement may nevertheless be terminated at any time without penalty, on 60 days' written notice, by the Board, by vote of holders of a majority of the outstanding voting securities of the Fund or by the Adviser.
-The investment management agreement terminates automatically in the event of its assignment (as defined in the 1940 Act).
+Stone Ridge serves as the Adviser of the Fund pursuant to an investment management agreement (the "Investment Management Agreement").
+The Investment Management Agreement has an initial term of two years from its effective date and continues in effect with respect to the Fund (unless terminated sooner) if its continuance is specifically approved at least annually by the affirmative vote of: (i) a majority of the Independent Trustees, cast in person at a meeting called for the purpose of voting on such approval; and (ii) a majority of the Board or the holders of a majority of the outstanding voting securities of the Fund.
+The Investment Management Agreement may nevertheless be terminated at any time without penalty, on 60 days' written notice, by the Board, by vote of holders of a majority of the outstanding voting securities of the Fund or by the Adviser.
+The Investment Management Agreement terminates automatically in the event of its assignment (as defined in the 1940 Act).